Low T3 Syndrome Symptoms and Root Cause

 A very common problem that we see in our office everyday is Low T3 due to Thyroid Underconversion.
 It is now widely accepted that there are 6 major patterns of thyroid dysfunction and only 1 of these patterns responds well to thyroid replacement.
 For the purpose of this post, I will discuss one of the more common patterns called Thyroid underconversion or Low T3.
 Patients with Thyroid problems often suffer terrible with a laundry list of thyroid symptoms, but when the basic thyroid panel comes back the two main markers (TSH, T4) for hypothyroidism are normal.
 Why does this happen?
 If you read on, you will understand.

-How is it possible to have thyroid problems with normal labs?
+How is it possible to have low thyroid symptoms with normal labs?

 Let me explain.